illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

 First you need to have an INI username.
 If you don't have one, you need to get your INI supervisor to request one for you.

 If you have an INI username, then you need to have access to INI network.
 If you need remote access or access via Wifi, you'll need to use a VPN.
-If you're not yet a user of INI's VPN, please drop a mail to [`Pawel Pyk`](mailto:ppyk@ini.uzh.ch?subject=VPN%20Access).
+If you're not yet a user of INI's VPN, please drop a mail to [`IT Support`](mailto:support@ini.uzh.ch?subject=VPN%20Access).

 Next, you need an account on Zemo.
 Please drop a mail to [`Saptarshi Ghosh`](mailto:sapta@ini.uzh.ch?subject=Account%20on%20zemo).